oh2th/esp12f-pulse-reader/README.md

 5. **Configure via Portal**:
    On first boot, connect to the `ESP12F-Setup` WiFi AP.
 Use the captive portal to enter your WiFi credentials, MQTT broker/port, MQTT base topic (e.g., `homey/water-meter`), and the initial meter value (from your physical water meter).

-6. **OTA Updates (After First Upload)**:
-   - Make sure your ESP12-F is connected to your WiFi network.
-   - To upload new firmware wirelessly, use:

-     ```sh
-     pio run --target upload --upload-port esp12f-pulse-reader.local
-     ```

-     (Replace `esp12f-pulse-reader.local` with your device's hostname or IP if needed.)

 ## Usage

 - The device will connect to your WiFi and MQTT broker.